 5. Depress The Clutch

 If you are driving a manual, getting in the habit of depressing the clutch whilst starting the engine can help take the strain of the car.
-Therefore, there is less load upon the battery and more of a chance of it starting the engine.
+This would mean that there is less load upon the battery and more of a chance of it starting the engine.

 6. Be Prepared